Klaim/stdcxx-privext/proposal/draft.md

     it this way for consistency and ease of understanding.
     Do we really want another overloaded keyword like static in the language?
-* private: The private keyword seems like a natural choice but it is a bad choice because it is confusing.
-    New users will undoubtedly ask why you can write a private extension method but not a public or protected one.
-Someone in the future might even be tempted to write a proposal similar to this one allowing public and protected extension methods.
 * [[attribute]]: This is almost like inventing a new keyword, except you're cheating by instead using a generalized attribute.
     Attributes should be used for back door keywords